williamlines/bank-tech-test/README.md

 ## Making a withdrawal

-- To make a withdrawal, use (in node)
+- To make a withdrawal, use (in node):

 ```
 account.withdraw(<amount to withdraw in pence>, <date as string>)